 - To monitor your use of our information and communication systems to ensure compliance with our policies.

 - To ensure network and information security, including preventing unauthorized access to our computer and electronic communications systems and preventing malicious software distribution.

 - To conduct data analytics studies to review and better understand employee retention and attrition rates.

-- Equal employment opportunities monitoring.
+- Equal employment opportunities and state fair wage laws monitoring.

 - To apply for institutional and programmatic accreditations.

 - To conduct clinical experiences at third-party affiliated sites.